Tor

 Notes

-Quality’s Tor has nothing to do with the popular hero of the same name, created by Joe Kubert.
+Quality’s Tor has nothing to do with another popular hero of the same name, created by Joe Kubert.
 He was a Tarzan analog that debuted in St. John’s 3-D Comics in 1953 and was later published by DC.

 Powers